 Due to further developments which will be detailed later in this text, the complainant requested - in September 2014 - to enlarge the file to Poland.
+However the Standing Committee rejected this request.

 According to the complainant, the construction of the OHL will not only have a direct impact on a number of species and habitats protected under the Convention, but also involve the development of other infrastructures and disturbing activities (for instance a new road network, clearance of forests, cultivation of land, increased pollution levels, technical maintenance, etc.).
 These infrastructures may result, among others, in destruction and fragmentation of the habitats and the migration routes, disturbance of the species by the noise and vibration caused by the operation and the necessary service works, accidental killing by vehicles, chemical pollution.